Dubosej1/blackjack-trivia/docs/terms.md

 - DOUBLE DOWN: An action only PLAYER can make.
 Their Base Bet gets doubled and they are dealt only 1 more additional card.
 Afterwards, the hand has to Stand.

+- EARLY SURRENDER: When PLAYER can Surrender their hand at the beginning of a hand, regardless if DEALER has a Natural or not.

 - GAME OVER: When the game app ends due to the PLAYER losing.
 Game Over occurs when PLAYER runs out of money in their bank or runs out of Trivia Credits in Trivia Mode.

 - HAND: The cards that PLAYER and DEALER are dealt throughout the game.